The editors of Mid-American Review would like to congratulate the winners of the 2012-2013 literary competitions.

 We extend our congratulations to Woody Skinner, winner of this year’s Sherwood Anderson Fiction Award, for his story “Things in Slow Motion.”
 Alan Heathcock, this year’s judge and author of Volt, writes, that Skinner’s story, “was a bit of a miracle in that it told a story in a collective voice while making the story feel completely intimate, a story of class and privilege, of love and infidelity, of everything we see and think we see, about hope and fear, about rumor and truth.
 So much is made of how we’re separate as a people, and yet this story, revolving around a surgeon and his family, proves that all of us are alike if only in our separation.
 What a sad, true, and beautiful sentiment.
 The voice of the story says of the surgeon, ‘We are lifeless figures splayed in front of you...
 You see parts of us we've never seen.’
 Like a surgeon, such is the work of this author, and ‘Things in Slow Motion’ allows us to glimpse ourselves, though in a way that's bearable, and, as is written in its last line, lends us, ‘...a lonesome kind of comfort.’
 Beautifully written, deeply moving: BRAVO!”

-Mr. Skinner will be awarded the $1,000 prize and his story will be published in issue 33.2 of Mid-American Review, due this spring.
+Mr. Skinner was awarded the $1,000 prize and his story was published in issue 33.2 of Mid-American Review.

 We are happy to announce four additional stories and authors, also submitted as finalists:

 “On Brian’s Dreams of Submarines” by Robert Long Foreman

 “How Will It Smash” by Becky Kaiser

 “Severance” by Bailey Lewis